Huskehhh/dayz-monitor/README.md

 1. Create a new application at https://discordapp.com/developers/applications/
 2. On the application's page, go to the "Bot" tab, click "Add Bot", and confirm!
 3. Copy the "Token"

-``TIME_CHANNEL_ID`` (optional)
-This is the Discord ID of the channel you wish the bot to post updates in, if you want to disable this, remove this.

-Steps:
-1. Enable developer mode in Discord
-2. Right click channel you want -> Copy ID

 ``BATTLEMETRICS_SERVER_ID`` (required)
 Steps: